Coded-Commerce-LLC/WP-Benchmark-Email/readme.txt

 6. This is a sample pop-up signup form being used on a home page.

 == Changelog ==

+= 3.2 on 2020-03-12 =

+* Fixed: error trap for missing Sample Contact List when creating email campaigns.
+* Updated: developer analytics cache-busting for improved results.

 = 3.1 on 2020-02-06 =